Rev-RoastedDuck/SimpleBootloader/Docs/user-guide/SimpleBootolader_manual_en.md

   - `BL_FLASH_BASE_ADDRESS`
     Start address of the Bootloader in Flash.
 Must match this address when flashing the Bootloader.

-  - `BL_APPLICATION_ADDRESS_A` / `BL_APPLICATION_ADDRESS_B`
+  - `BL_APPLICATION_ADDRESS_LIST`
-    Start addresses of the primary/backup application areas.
-Supports dual application area (A/B) management, allowing rollback after an upgrade.
-Each area should be independently partitioned and must not overlap with the Bootloader region.
+    List of start addresses for application regions.
+Supports multi-application management and allows rollback after an upgrade.
+Each application region must be partitioned independently to avoid overlapping with the Bootloader region.

   - `BL_FRIWARE_INFO_ADDRESS`
     Address of the firmware information storage area.
 Used to store metadata of each application area (e.g., version, size, checksum, etc.)

-  - `BL_APPLICATION_NUMBER`
-    Number of supported application areas.

   - `BL_USE_CONSTRUCTOR_ATTRIBUTE_RRD`
     Whether to enable the constructor attribute (`__attribute__((constructor))`), used to automatically execute the Bootloader preprocessing flow.